Salix-OS/docs.salixos.org/content/user/virtualbox-host-devices/_index.md

 ---
 title: "How to Access Host USB Devices in a Guest OS Running in VirtualBox PUEL"
-menutitle: "Virtualbox Access Host USB"
+linktitle: "Virtualbox Access Host USB"
 ---

 If you want to access usb devices in a guest OS running in VirtualBox PUEL, you